 On March 9, 2012, the Company completed the sale of 12,308 shares of Series B-1 non-voting convertible preferred stock (Series B-1 preferred stock) at an offering price of \$3,250 per share.
 The Company received \$37,620,000 in net proceeds from the sale of the shares of Series B-1 preferred stock, after offering expenses.
 In addition to the Series B-1 preferred stock, which was issued at the closing, the Company also authorized Series B-2 Voting Convertible Preferred Stock (Series B-2 preferred stock).
 The Series B-1 preferred stock and Series B-2 preferred stock collectively are referred to as the Series B preferred stock.
+On August 12, 2013, we amended the terms of the Series B-1 preferred stock and Series B-2 preferred stock with the consent of the holder of the Series B preferred stock, to modify the redemption feature such that in the event of a change of control, the Series B-1 preferred stock is redeemable at a greater price per share, subject to certain terms and limitations, but the Series B-2 preferred stock is not redeemable.
 The Series B-1 preferred stock is not entitled to vote on matters on which the common shareholders are generally entitled to vote.
-The Series B-2 preferred stock is entitled to vote with the holders of the common stock as a single class, with each share of Series B-2 preferred stock having the number of votes equal to the number of shares of common stock issuable upon conversion of such Series B-2 preferred stock.
-On May 3, 2012, shareholder approval was obtained in accordance with Nasdaq Marketplace Rule 5635(b), which allowed the holder of Series B-1 preferred stock to exchange all of the then outstanding shares for shares of Series B-2 preferred stock on a one-for-one basis.
-The Series B preferred stock will, with respect to dividend rights and rights on liquidation, winding-up and dissolution, rank on parity with any other class or series of the Company capital stock that the Company may issue in the future which is designated as being on parity with the Series B preferred stock, and rank senior to our common stock and Series A preferred stock.
+The Series B-2 preferred stock is entitled to vote with the holders of the common stock as a single class, with each share of Series B-2 preferred stock having the number of votes equal to the number of shares of common stock issuable upon conversion of such Series B-2 preferred stock to exchange all of the then outstanding shares for shares of Series B-2 preferred stock on a one-for-one basis.
+The Series B preferred stock will, with respect to dividend rights on liquidation, winding-up and dissolution, rank on parity with any other class or series of the Company capital stock that the Company may issue in the future which is designated as being on parity with the Series B preferred stock, and rank senior to our common stock and Series A preferred stock.
 The Series B preferred stock is convertible, at the option of the holder thereof at any time after the five year anniversary of the closing of the offering, into shares of common stock at a conversion price of \$3.25 per share of common stock.
 At any time after the five year anniversary of issuance, the Company may elect to convert any or all outstanding shares of Series B preferred stock into shares of our common stock, subject to certain limitations.
 Dividends on the Series B preferred stock will be cumulative and compound daily, at a rate of 11.5% per annum, payable upon conversion, liquidation, redemption or other similar events, and payable in cash or Series B-1 preferred stock until the five year anniversary of issuance.
 Following the five year anniversary of issuance and until the earlier of the tenth anniversary of the issuance and the date no Series B preferred stock remain outstanding, dividends will accrue at a rate of 8% per annum and will be payable in cash or Series B-1 preferred stock, at our option.
-Unless prohibited by Michigan law governing distributions to shareholders, the Series B-1 preferred stock shall be redeemable at the option of holder of the Series B-1 preferred stock commencing at any time after the five year anniversary of issuance, liquidation, winding up, dissolution or other similar events, subject to certain terms and limitations.
+The Series B-1 preferred stock is redeemable at any time after the fifth anniversary of issuance or upon a change of control, in each case, subject to certain terms and limitations.